Endeios/samlv2app/readme.md

 ```
 As a side note, @Order(1) menas that this settings will take precedence on @Order(2).
 Yes, when there is more than 1 security
 configuration you **NEED** to specify an order.

+## Special thanks

+To [YSoft](http://www.ysoft.com), for being a company where one can work productively, and to **Scan Team** For being the best team i have ever been in!

 ## Links and notable resources